United States Marine Corps Force Reconnaissance: Phase 2

 The second phase of the MTP also takes place during the MEU's PTP Initial Training Phase.

 Training cell

 The training cell (T-Cell) is regulated by the experienced staff non-commissioned officers (SNCOs) of FMF Recon company's Operations Section (S-3).
 This removes the responsibility of coordinating training from the platoon headquarters, and permits them to train with their men (rather than to just oversee the training).

 "Train like you fight and fight like you train!"—quote by George S. Patton.

-An additional and no less important advantage to the T-Cell is that it acts as a training ground for future platoon sergeants.
+An additional advantage to the T-Cell is that it acts as a training ground for future platoon sergeants.
 Those assigned to the T-Cell are all highly trained and experienced operators.
 Some have deployed as platoon sergeants, and some have not.
 Experienced FORECON operators within T-Cell monitor, evaluate and improve the training to ensure that exercises meet real-world conditions.